-2.2.7 For manual connections, if a working frequency is proposed in accordance with § 2.2.6 but this is not acceptable to the ship station, then the ship station should immediately transmit a new call requesting an alternative frequency.
+2.3.6 For manual connections, if a working frequency is proposed in accordance with § 2.3.4 but this is not acceptable to the ship station, then the ship station should immediately transmit a new call requesting an alternative frequency.

-2.2.8 If an acknowledgement is received further transmission of the call sequence should not take place.
+2.3.7 If an acknowledgement is received further transmission of the same call sequence should not take place.
 On receipt of an acknowledgement which indicates ability to comply, the DSC procedures are complete and both coast station and ship station should communicate on the working frequencies agreed with no further exchange of DSC calls.

-2.2.9 If the coast station transmits an acknowledgement which is not received at the ship station then the ship station should repeat the call in accordance with § 2.2.5.
+2.3.8 If the coast station transmits an acknowledgement which is not received at the ship station then the ship station should repeat the call in accordance with § 2.3.4.